CiscoDevNet/botkit-template/README.md

 # Botkit template

-This project implements a Botkit + Webex Teams adapter bot, based on the [generator-botkit](https://www.npmjs.com/package/generator-botkit) Yoeman template, providing a few extra good-practice features, plus several interesting samples:
+This project implements a Botkit + Webex adapter bot, based on the [generator-botkit](https://www.npmjs.com/package/generator-botkit) Yoeman template, providing a few extra good-practice features, plus several interesting samples:

-- Optionally use Webex Teams Node.js SDK websockets for incoming events and messages, instead of webhooks
+- Optionally use Webex Node.js SDK websockets for incoming events and messages, instead of webhooks

 - A 'health check' URL: check bot availability, uptime and metadata by browsing to the bot's public URL